Malothu07/Billing-Application/README.md

 Step 11: The default Username And Password For User Is "guest@gmail.com" And "guest"

 ## FAQ
-**Question:1** Unable to Connect to Database?
+*Question:1* Unable to Connect to Database?

-**Answer:** Please check you have installed the mysql correctly and have updated the correct db details in application.properties file.
+*Answer:* Please check you have installed the mysql correctly and have updated the correct db details in application.properties file.
 Also you can try doing maven clean install and force update the project and restart.
 <hr>

-Note:- This is a Sample Project for learning purpose, we have not much considered of web security.

-#### Some Screenshots for the project:
+Few sample images:

+#### "Suggestions and project improvement ideas are welcomed!"

+<bold>Thanks a lot,</bold><br/>
 - Home Page
 ![image](https://github.com/shashirajraja/shopping-cart/assets/34605595/6161fb90-ac83-445d-9fb2-56681f6a52b4)
 - Login Page